yanagiba/swift-lint/Documentation/CommandLineUsage.md

 ### --help, -help

-Print out all options that the tool supports.
+Prints out all options that the tool supports.

 ### --version, -version